 Down syndrome patient on his way to third triathlon thanks to special eye treatment

-BATON ROUGE - A 26-year-old with Down syndrome received a special eye treatment at the Williamson Eyecare Center that's now allowing him to move forward with his third triathlon.
+BATON ROUGE - A 26-year-old with Down syndrome received a special eye treatment at the Williamson Eye Center that's now allowing him to move forward with his third triathlon.

 Christopher Ballard suffers from keratoconus, a rare eye condition that affects people with Down syndrome five percent to 30 percent more than people without it.
 Ballard was able to have a special operation to slow the progression of his diagnosis.